Everyone is a reader. If you think you are not a reader, you just haven’t found your right book yet – J.K Rowling

 Your reading time should be pleasurable.

 Have some coffee (or any other drink of your choice) or your favourite snack while reading.
-Sit on a comfortable chair and have a warm blanket and enjoy yourself as you indulge in your favourite read.
+Sit on a comfortable chair and have a warm blanket.
+Thoroughly enjoy yourself as you indulge in your favourite read.

 Use Social Media to Motivate Yourself and Others.

-Make posts on social media and tell your followers what you are reading.
+Make beautiful posts on social media.
+Inform your followers what you are reading.
 This way, you will connect with other readers.

 They will also give you more recommendations and ensure your reading psyche is always on!